 Made in China 2025 is a national strategic plan to further develop the manufacturing sector of the People's Republic of China, issued by Premier Li in May 2015.
-I believe understanding how this particular plan is controversial helps to put the current US-China Trade war into perspectives.
+Understanding how this particular plan is controversial helps to put the current US-China Trade war into perspectives.

 A little background